Marcus Lush: Politics

-Lush was a candidate in the 2021 Invercargill City Council by-election caused by the resignation of deputy mayor Toni Biddle.
+Lush was a candidate at a 2021 by-election for the Invercargill City Council caused by the resignation of deputy mayor Toni Biddle.
 He stated that he would continue Marcus Lush Nights even if elected.
 He won the election in a landslide, winning more than half the votes counted.
 On 10 August 2022, Lush announced he would contest the 2022 Invercargill mayoral election.
 He again promised to continue his radio show if elected.
 On 14 October 2022 the official declaration of results for the Invercargill City Council showed Marcus Lush placing third place in the mayoralty election whilst not seeking election to council.

+Lush is again running for council in the 2025 local elections.